-Nephrotic syndrome is a collection of signs and symptoms that indicate that there is a problem with the kidneys.
+Nephrotic syndrome is a collection of signs and symptoms which indicate that there is a problem with the kidneys.
 It is a syndrome rather than a disease.
-A syndrome is a group of symptoms that often occur together, and which develop as a result of another condition.
+A syndrome is a group of symptoms that often occur together and develop as a result of another condition.

-While the prognosis is usually quite good, if left untreated, nephrotic syndrome can become severe and even potentially life-threatening.
-The degree of severity depends on what the underlying cause is.
+While the prognosis is usually quite good, nephrotic syndrome can become severe and even potentially life-threatening, if left untreated.
+The degree of severity depends on the underlying cause.

 The major symptoms of nephrotic syndrome include:

 - The excretion of abnormally large amounts of protein, especially albumin, in the urine, known as proteinuria generally and albuminuria specifically.

 - Reduced levels of protein in the blood.

 - Consequent edema, abnormal accumulations of fluid.

 Hypertension (high blood pressure) and thrombotic events (blood clots) may also be present, as might hyperlipidemia, a high level of lipids in the blood.

 Causes of nephrotic syndrome include kidney damage from nephrotoxic drugs, systemic disorders such as diabetes or lupus, or diseases affecting the kidneys directly, such as glomerulonephritis.
 In children, most cases of nephrotic syndrome are caused by minimal change disease (MCD).